Thompson-Robinson leads No. 24 UCLA past Stanford 35-24

 Stanford started the game with five straight three-and-outs and trailed 14-0 on short TD runs by Thompson-Robinson and Zach Charbonnet before the offense even got going.

-McKee then started to find some open receivers downfield as the Cardinal worked their way back into the game.
+Tanner McKee then started to find some open receivers downfield as the Cardinal worked their way back into the game.
 Elijah Higgins’ made a toe-tapping 19-yard TD grab to get Stanford on the board in the second quarter.

 Then, after the Bruins went back up by 14 on Thompson-Robinson’s second TD run late in the first half, McKee connected on a 56-yard TD pass to Higgins in the third quarter and a 52-yarder to Bryce Farrell early in the fourth to tie the game at 21.